 One big disadvantage of this setup is that to remove it, you have to remove the carpeting and padding, unscrew the platform from the frame, possibly unscrew the piano hinge for the board covering the table, and remove it all in pieces.
 To remove it and reinstall the seats is probably several hours of work.

 My dog used to ride in a hammock which covered the back seat.
 With no seat now, I learned quickly that stuff slides around a lot, and a quick stop means all the gear slides forward.
 So I put together a cargo net to keep the gear in the very back, and keep the dog closer to the front.
 It anchors to gear ties on the bottom (built in to the car) and to the top of the seat belt anchors.
 I also sewed up some curtains and attached them to the windows with Velcro (we’ll see if it holds).
-I made screen sleeves to cover the windows, and made a small tent to cover the back window, which will allow me to leave it open in a light rain and have good ventilation.
+I made screen sleeves to cover the windows, and made a small tent to cover the back window, which allows me to leave it open in a light rain and have good ventilation.
 The tent is nylon, with mosquito netting to cover the window opening.
 It attaches by bungees and magnets.
 I use the dog hammock to cover my bedding when we are traveling, in case the dog wants to go swimming or play in the mud.
 At night I can stretch it over the front seats for additional privacy.

 I’ve spent a few nights in the new camper, and it is very comfortable.
 It is much easier to get in and out of than a truck topper, and the back of the front passenger seat forms a nice backrest.
 The cost for the framework, plywood, and carpet materials was about $50; material for the tent, screens, cargo net, and other add-ons brought the cost to about $150.